Social stigma of obesity: Race

 Black bodies are already stigmatized, which can result in violence when interacting with the social stigma of obesity.
 In a 2017 article published in the African American Review, one author cited the killing of Eric Garner as an example of this, as some excuses for using excessive force on Garner were his size, as he was an overweight man.
 The article explains how ableism, fatphobia, and racism interact to form a "double bind" in which violence is excused because fatness is already causing inherent injury, but necessary because the size of a large black person is a threat.

-A paper published by the American Journal of Preventive Medicine titled “Intersectionality: An Understudied Framework for Addressing Weight Stigma” focused on highlighting the intersectionality between weight stigma and health-related coping responses across several non-white racial and gendered groups.
+A paper published by the American Journal of Preventive Medicine titled "Intersectionality: An Understudied Framework for Addressing Weight Stigma" focused on highlighting the intersectionality between weight stigma and health-related coping responses across several non-white racial and gendered groups.
 The findings of this publication demonstrated that there were no significant differences in weight stigma as a function of race or gender, having an overall equal representation across all racial groups analyzed.
 Nonetheless, results additionally demonstrated that different racial groups had differing ways of internalizing and coping with weight and health-related stigmas, which as a result heightened health risks.
 Results revealed that white women and men reported higher weight bias internalization in comparison to black women and men.
 Additionally, Hispanic women demonstrated to cope with weight stigma via disordered eating patterns more than black and white women.
+Along with this black women are less likely to deal with weight related stigma by developing eating disorders in comparison to white women.
 The results of this research article highlighted the importance of needing to increase research and policy attention to addressing weight and health-related stigma as an issue regarding prevention and treatment for obesity in order to consequently decrease weight-driven inequalities in communities and differing groups, primarily focused on race and gender.